-If the approach above appeals to you and you want to get started making money on Instagram, then you have to read our in-depth guide that shows you how to make money with Instagram step-by-step.
+If the approach above appeals to you and you want to get started making money on Instagram, then you have to read my in-depth guide that shows you how to make money with Instagram step-by-step.

 5. Start a Podcast, Get Sponsorship & Advertisers